cenggel/cordova-loader/README.md

 ````
 mrt add cordova-loader
 ````
 *Note: I would also suggest adding the appcache package.
-It will cache the platform file after its loaded once as well.*
+It will cache the cordova/platform file after it is loaded once as well.*

 ================